Scott Sealy: Professional

 After graduating from Wake Forest, Sealy was selected by Kansas City Wizards 11th overall in the 2005 MLS SuperDraft.
 After three and a half seasons with the Wizards, he was traded to San Jose Earthquakes on 14 July 2008 for an undisclosed amount of allocation money.
 After playing out the rest of the season with the Quakes, Sealy signed with Israeli side Maccabi Tel Aviv on 2 February 2009.
 On the same day, he entered as a second-half substitute against Maccabi Haifa, assisting on the equalising goal.
 On 7 February 2009, he scored the winning goal in his first start, putting the score at 2–1 away against Hapoel Kiryat Shmona.

 Sealy returned to play for San Jose Earthquakes in early April 2010 and after an injury first half of the season, put in strong displays in midfield to give San Jose a push for playoffs.
 Sealy remained with San Jose through the 2011 season.
 At season's end, the club declined his 2012 contract option and he entered the 2011 MLS Re-Entry Draft.
 Sealy was not selected in the draft and became a free agent.

 Sealy signed a contract with FC Dallas for 2012 season.
 After the conclusion of the 2012 season, Dallas declined the 2013 option on Sealy's contract and he entered the 2012 MLS Re-Entry Draft.
 Sealy became a free agent after he went undrafted in both rounds of the draft.

 International

-Sealy is also a member of the Trinidad and Tobago national team.
+Sealy represented Trinidad and Tobago national team at the international level.
+He scored on his international debut after coming on as a substitute against Dominican Republic.
+Sealy's last national team appearance came in 2008.